-The Guangzhou Pesticide Factory also provided the manufacturing site where the plant was erected.
-The plant is located in Iksan, North Cholla province, which is in the south western region of South Korea.
+The Guangzhou Pesticide Factory also provided a suitable manufacturing site in Iksan in the North Cholla province of South Korea.

-The Chinese market is a major growth area for vitamins in the long and short term.
-Rising living standards, driven by the country’s strong economic growth, should ensure a continuing demand for vitamins.
-This is driven from the food side and the pharmaceuticals side.
+The Chinese market is a major growth area for vitamins in the long and short-term.
+Rising living standards driven by the country’s strong economic growth should ensure a continuing demand for vitamins.

 Niacinamide plant project

-The niacinamide project was initiated in 1997, and was commissioned in the last half of 1999.
-The cost of the joint venture was $30m.
+The niacinamide project was initiated in 1997 and was commissioned in the last half of 1999.
+The cost of the JV was $30m.
 The plant covers an area of 35,000m² and has a capacity of 5,500t per year.
-The joint venture uses a new process developed by Lonza under license.

-The advantages of this process include a low rate of emissions and low energy use, the latter useful in a country that still has trouble meeting its rapidly growing electricity demands.
+The advantages of this process include a low rate of emissions and low energy use.

-Around 25% of niacinamide produced is destined for the domestic market; the rest is exported.
+Around 25% of niacinamide produced is used in the domestic market and the rest is exported.
 Lonza’s intention is that the Chinese plant will gradually replace its 1,400t-per-year niacinamide facility at Visp in Switzerland, which has been operational for nearly 40 years.

-The first step is for the Chinese plant to be used to meet Lonza customer needs in the Asian market.
-The Chinese plant is part of a wider expansion plan which is seeing investment in manufacturing facilities in Switzerland, the US and China.
+The Chinese plant will be used to meet Lonza customers’ needs in the Asian market.
+The plant is part of a wider expansion plan, which is seeing investment in manufacturing facilities in Switzerland, the US and China.

-Construction of a second site for the production of niacinamide took place in April 2003.
-The site, Lonza Guangzhou Nansha, covers 320,000m² and began production in 2005 and has an annual niacinamide capacity of 9,000t.
+Construction of the Lonza Guangzhou Nansha for the production of niacinamide took place in April 2003.
+It covers 320,000m² and began production in 2005.
+It has an annual niacinamide capacity of 9,000t.

 The expansion will take place in phases, the first of which will begin by the end of 2010, and production should begin by 2012.

-The custom manufacturing API facility, a chemical manufacturing small-scale plant, was launched in September 2007.
-Phase I became operational in December 2008, while phase II was launched in August 2009.
+The custom manufacturing active pharmaceutical ingredients (API) facility was launched in September 2007.
+Phase I became operational in December 2008, while Phase II was launched in August 2009.